CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 Specific steps in this flow are:

-1. The enterprise user of the CenturyLink Cloud hits a URL that is dedicated to their account.
+1. The enterprise user of the Lumen Cloud hits a URL that is dedicated to their account.
 The user is asked how they would like to log into the system and they choose SAML.

-2. The web application contacts the CenturyLink Cloud SAML service to initiate the SAML message exchange.
+2. The web application contacts the Lumen Cloud SAML service to initiate the SAML message exchange.

-3. The CenturyLink Cloud SP sends a digitally signed SAML authentication request to the enterprise IdP.
+3. The Lumen Cloud SP sends a digitally signed SAML authentication request to the enterprise IdP.
 This IdP takes the user's Kerberos token and validates them as a user on the enterprise network.

-4. The IdP returns a signed (and optionally, encrypted) SAML authentication response message to the CenturyLink Cloud SP.
-This message includes a Name ID assertion and that value is matched to a User record in the CenturyLink Cloud.
+4. The IdP returns a signed (and optionally, encrypted) SAML authentication response message to the Lumen Cloud SP.
+This message includes a Name ID assertion and that value is matched to a User record in the Lumen Cloud.

-5. The user is logged into the CenturyLink Cloud and operates under the roles and permissions assigned to their CenturyLink Cloud user account.
+5. The user is logged into the Lumen Cloud and operates under the roles and permissions assigned to their Lumen Cloud user account.

 The steps below walk through the process of building an entire SSO and SAML scenario based on Microsoft Active Directory Federation Services as the IdP proxy.
-If you already have an identity provider, you can skip to step 3 where trust is established between CenturyLink Cloud and the IdP.
+If you already have an identity provider, you can skip to step 3 where trust is established between Lumen Cloud and the IdP.

 ### Prerequisites
 All steps in this guide require Domain Administrator permissions in Active Directory.
-This guide assumes you have the Account Administrator Role in the CenturyLink Cloud Control Panel.
+This guide assumes you have the Account Administrator Role in the Lumen Cloud Control Panel.
 This guide will use a valid public domain name and valid public DNS for name resolution needs.
 This guide will use private SSL certificates that are signed by the Certificate Authority that is created while following this guide.
 Some organizations will prefer the use of third party trusted certificates.
 This guide is still applicable except you will use your already requested and signed certificates from your trusted third party source.

 **Steps**

 **1. Provision server to act as Identity Provider.**

-Log into the CenturyLink Cloud Control Portal and choose to create a new Blueprint.
+Log into the Lumen Cloud Control Portal and choose to create a new Blueprint.
 Using the left navigation bar, choose **Orchestration** > **Design Blueprint**.

 1. Using Blueprint Designer you have several choices for versioning, privacy settings, etc.  In this step you can choose the settings that are appropriate for your intended use.
 There is one required field, Description.
 Populate with a description that is accurate for your use.